AleksandarDzudzevic/Project_Unit_3/README.md

 ### Design statement
-I will design an aplication for Jonathan Ye, UWC ISAK student.
+I will design an aplication for Jonathan Wang Ye, UWC ISAK student.
 This will be a journalism club application and will serve to display Isak insider articles in digital format.
-It will be a desktop application.
+It will be a desktop application, and will be developed in the one month period.

 ---